8ta4/gag/README.md

    1. Create a short, conversational, insulting question that could work without article context without using the word "or"

-   2. Create a clever, surprising, and offensive comeback that flips the initial insult back on the person
+   2. Create a short, clever, and surprising comeback that flips the initial insult back on the person

    Example pair: